 2. Register for the National Council Licensure Examination for Practical Nurses.

-The Massachusetts Board of Registration in Nursing uses a contract service, Professional Credential Services, Inc., for new nurse licensing applications.4 Prospective practical nurses must register for the National Council Licensure Examination for Practical Nurses (NCLEX-PN) prior to mailing the application for licensure to Professional Credential Services.5 Registration for the NCLEX-PN is completed through Pearson VUE, another third party company that is used by the National Council of State Boards of Nursing and the Massachusetts Board of Registration in Nursing for the NCLEX exams.6
+The Massachusetts Board of Registration in Nursing uses a contract service, Professional Credential Services, Inc., to review and process new nurse licensing applications.4 Prospective practical nurses must register for the National Council Licensure Examination for Practical Nurses (NCLEX-PN) prior to completing the online application for licensure with Professional Credential Services.5 Registration for the NCLEX-PN is completed through Pearson VUE, another third-party company that is used by the National Council of State Boards of Nursing and the Massachusetts Board of Registration in Nursing for the NCLEX exams.6

 3. Submit the Application for Initial Nurse Licensure by Examination.

-The Application for Initial Nurse Licensure by Examination should be completed in its entirety and mailed to Professional Credential Services for processing.1 The form should include a recent passport style photograph of the applicant, in color, signed by the applicant.1 The Certification of Graduation form found in the application packet must be completed and signed under the school seal by a nursing program administrator.1
+The Application for Initial Nurse Licensure by Examination should be completed in its entirety and submitted through Professional Credential Services website.1 The supporting documentation should include a recent passport style photograph of the applicant, in color, signed by the applicant.1 The Certification of Graduation form found in the application packet must be completed and signed under the school seal by a nursing program administrator.1

 4. Take the NCLEX-PN.